-To start the process of setting up subscriptions there is a button at the top of the Membership Manager screen "Manage club subscription fees" the first time you click on this you will see a screen asking you to input details of the club bank account, once you have done this our finance team will set up your account giving you full access to subscription collection (usually within 3 working days).
+To start the process of setting up subscriptions, there is a button at the top of the Membership Manager screen that says ’manage club subscription fees‘.
+The first time you click on this you will see a screen asking you to input details of the club bank account; once you have done this, our finance team will set up your account giving you full access to subscription collection (usually within three working days).

-Once your account is set-up you will be able to create subscriptions, once you have created your subscription it will be available to buy on the British Cycling website.
+Once your account is set-up, you will be able to create subscriptions and once you have created your subscription it will be available to buy on the British Cycling website.
 You have a variety of options when setting up subscriptions.
 You can set-up subscriptions for individuals, couples and families and use a variety of other options to suit your different club membership types.

 Text: You can free type into this field.

 Decimal/Integer: For numeric data.

 Date/Time: Stores date and time information (e.g. date first joined club).

 Yes/No: A question that can only be answered yes or no.

 Checkbox: Good for agreeing to policies or where members have opted in to something.

 Select List: Select one answer from a pre-defined list.